 The estimates have been variable and increasing in later years, and this may partly be explained by variable and not complete coverage of the distribution area towards north and east in several years.
-In 2014 a considerable amount of cod was found in the extended survey area, about 76 % of the amount found in the standard survey area by numbers and about 15 % by biomass.
-A higher proportion of $cod \leq 19$ cm were found in the extended survey area than in the rest of the survey area.
-These size groups have probably been largely underestimated in later years.
-Since 2009 more of the largest cod have been found in the north-western part of the survey area, and this trend is confirmed by the 2013 and 2014 estimates.
+In 2014 a 2015 a rather large amount of cod was found in the extended survey area, about 32 % of the amount found in the standard survey area by numbers and about 17 % by biomass in 2015.
+Since 2009 more of the largest cod have been found in the north-western part of the survey area, and this trend is confirmed by the 2015 estimates.
 The 2004 and 2005 year-classes at the moment stand out as the strongest in the time series.
-Both the 2009 and 2011 year-classes seemed to be strong as 1-year olds, but the 2009 year-class was reduced to below average level at age 3.
+Both the 2009, 2011 and 2014 year-classes seemed to be strong as 1-year olds, but the 2009 year-class was reduced to below average level at age 3.